DeveloperMarwan/fortunity-v01/README.md

 yarn chain
 ```

-> in a second terminal window, setup the Chainlink hardhat starter kit:
+> in a second terminal window, setup the Chainlink hardhat starter kit.
+You will need the following contract addresses after deployment is done:
+1. WETH mock aggregator
+2. WBTC mock aggregator
+3. BaseToken mock aggregator

 Navigate to https://github.com/DeveloperMarwan/hardhat-starter-kit and follow the instructions there.
 Please make sure that you use a different folder than the current fortunity-v01 folder.

-> in a third terminal window, 🛰 deploy your fortunity-v01 contracts:
+> in a third terminal window, 🛰 deploy your fortunity-v01 contracts.
+> before deploying the contracts, navigate to the deployment script at /packages/hardhat/deploy/00_deploy_your_contract.js and update the follwoing values:
+> 1. weth_priceFeedAddress
+> 2. wbtc_priceFeedAddress
+> 3. base_token_priceFeedAddress

 ```bash
 cd fortunity-v01